kasbah/mooltipass/source_code/src/USB/README.md

 0x57: Set favorite
 ------------------
-From plugin/app: First byte indicates favId, next 2 the parent addr, next 2 the child addr
+From plugin/app: One byte indicating slotID

 From Mooltipass: 1 byte data packet, 0x00 indicates that the request wasn't performed, 0x01 if so